2013 was a very successful year for gardener Geoff Stonebanks and his garden, Driftwood!

 Three plants he bought himself last year from Thompson & Morgan were Buddleja ‘Buzz’ compact varieties, perfect for pots on the patio!
 They did well and have already shown significant growth in 2014!

-The final plants to be delivered in 2013 were a collection of Osteospermum, Cape Daisies.
+The final plants to be delivered in 2013 were a collection of Osteospermum, African Daisies.
 These were planted out in late September and have survived the winter well so far, as you can see.

 We have already advised Geoff of the plants he can expect to receive in 2014 so we will look forward to his updates on how they are progressing, once established.